 Dog Licking Paws

-• Occasional paw licking can be normal grooming; persistence is the signal to investigate.
+• Occasional paw licking is normal grooming; a repeating pattern is the signal to investigate.

-• Allergies commonly show up on feet first, especially between toes and around nails.
+• Allergies commonly show up on the feet first — especially between the toes and around the nails — often with red, stained skin.

-• One-paw obsession often points to a local issue like a thorn, foxtail, or nail problem.
+• One-paw obsession usually points to a local problem like a thorn, foxtail, or nail issue.

-• Moisture from licking can worsen redness and odor by encouraging secondary skin overgrowth.
+• Moisture from licking worsens redness and odor by encouraging secondary yeast or bacterial overgrowth.

-• Call your vet for limping, swelling, discharge, bleeding, or licking that doesn’t improve.
+• Call your vet for limping, swelling, discharge, bleeding, or licking that doesn't improve within a week.

 When Paw Licking Is Normal, and When It’s a Real Signal